saracarsanaro/genome-analysis/NGS_sequencing_analysis.md

 ### Variant Calling

 ### Metagenomics
 Metagenomics is the study of genetic material obtained from environmental samples.
 Generally, NGS is performed on a sample and the reads are aligned to potential reference genomes to detect matches.
-Publically available tools for the analysis of metagenomes include [Real-Time Metagenomics](), [Rapid Annotation using Subsystem Technology (RAST)](), [Pipeline Analysis for Next Generation Amplicons (PANGEA)](), [Metagenomics tutorials in Galaxy](https://galaxyproject.github.io/training-material/topics/metagenomics/), and [Metagenome Analyzer (MEGAN)]()
+Publically available tools for the analysis of metagenomes include [Real-Time Metagenomics](http://edwards.sdsu.edu/rtmg/), [Rapid Annotation using Subsystem Technology (RAST)](https://rast.nmpdr.org/), [Pipeline Analysis for Next Generation Amplicons (PANGEA)](https://sourceforge.net/projects/pangea-16s/), [Metagenomics tutorials in Galaxy](https://galaxyproject.github.io/training-material/topics/metagenomics/), and [Metagenome Analyzer (MEGAN)](https://www.wsi.uni-tuebingen.de/lehrstuehle/algorithms-in-bioinformatics/software/megan6/).

 ### SNPs
 A polymorphism involves one of two or more variants of a particular DNA sequence, with some definitions requiring the least common allele to have a frequency of about 1% or greater.
 A SNP is a substitution of a single nucleotide at a specific position in the genome.